GENL/matice/README.md

 * ##### Core concepts

-Matice comes with almost the same localization concepts as Laravel does.
+Matice comes with almost the same localization concepts as Laravel.
 Read more about [Laravel localization](https://laravel.com/docs/localization)

 This package uses the `@translations` directive to inject a JavaScript object containing all of your application's translations, keyed by their names.
-This collection is available at `Matice.translations`.
+This collection is available globally on the client side in the `window.Matice` object.

-The package also creates an optional `trans()` JavaScript helper that functions like Laravel's PHP `trans()` helper, which can be used to retrieve translation sentences.
+The package also creates an optional `trans()` JavaScript helper which works like Laravel's PHP `trans()` helper to retrieve translation strings.

 #### Examples